-We will inform carers of local services, so that carers can receive their own support and advice.
-We also provide you with a range of resources to help you in your caring role.
+We will inform family/carers of local services, so that family/carers can receive their own support and advice.
+We can also provide them with a range of useful carers leaflets.

 There may be things that you do not want to share.
 You should discuss these first with your care team so that you can understand the impact this might have on your relationship with your family/carers.
 Usually we would recommend that your family/carers are fully involved and informed in your care.